 How can you be sure that fasting is right for you?
 Is it really possible to not eat for an entire day?
 Can you withstand the hunger and stomach pangs?
 We’ll answer these questions and more in today’s article, so keep reading!

 Let’s think about a few interesting things: your digestive system is always active, even when you’re sleeping.
-Many of the diseases we suffer from are a direct result of the toxins that accumulate in the digestive tract after years of eating unhealthy foods.
-Now, if we know that sleep is essential for the body to recuperate and renew itself, why not give your digestive system a break as well?
+Many of the diseases we get are a direct result of the toxins that build in the digestive tract after years of eating unhealthily.
+We all know that sleep is essential for the body to recuperate, so why not give your digestive system a break too?

-Mahatma Gandhi was a vocal advocate of fasting and did so on a regular basis.
-Thanks to this practice, according to researchers, he lived a better and more active life.
-His death at age 79 was due to a gunshot, and otherwise he may have lived many years longer.
-But the kind of fasting he performed may not be suitable for everyone.
+Remember, we’re talking about doing one day of fasting a week.
 If you think not eating food for a few days will help you lose weight, you’re sorely mistaken.
-And weeks of fasting can cause you to lose muscle mass and fatty tissue, and it also directly affects the health of your heart.As we’ve said in other articles, the human body is capable of surviving for up to 10 days without food, and without suffering long-term damage.
-But you shouldn’t fast for more than three days in a row, and it’s a much better idea to do short fasts on a regular, weekly basis if you want to experience the best results.
+Beyond that, weeks of fasting can cause you to lose muscle mass and fatty tissue, and can also directly impact your heart health.As we’ve said in other articles, the human body can go 10 days without food before suffering long-term damage.
+But you shouldn’t fast for more than three days in a row.
+Besides, it’s a much better idea to do short fasts on a regular, weekly basis if you want to experience the best results.

 The benefits aren’t just limited to your body, because fasting also improves your emotional and spiritual well-being.
 Fasting can result in a greater peace of mind.
-It can bring you joy, allowing you to view the world differently, and helping you consider your food choices as something that should serve to nurture you rather than cause you harm.
+It can bring you joy, giving you a different view of the world and helping you consider your food choices as something that should nurture you, not cause you harm.

 How should you start fasting?

-There are many different types of fasting, but if it’s your first time the best way to begin is by restricting your consumption of solid food for an entire day.
-But don’t spend 12 hours anxiously waiting for nightfall so you can hit an all-you-can-eat buffet – that would be counterproductive.
-Try to keep it so that your daily intake of fluids and juices doesn’t exceed 300 calories.Also, don’t start fasting on a whim any day you feel like it.
+There are many different types of fasting.
+If it’s your first time, the best way to begin is by restricting your consumption of solid food for an entire day.
+But don’t spend 12 hours anxiously waiting for nightfall so you can go to an all-you-can-eat buffet.
+That would be defeat the purpose.
+Just try to keep your daily intake of fluids and juices below 300 calories.Also, don’t start fasting on a whim any day you feel like it.
 You need to prepare your body.
 The day before you fast, try to eat only raw vegetables and drink plenty of water, herbal teas, and fruit juices.

-If you’re planning to try fasting once day a week, a good routine is to eat normally for four days, then use the following three to modify your diet so that one day is pre-fasting, the next is fasting, and the final day is post-fast.
+If you’re planning to try fasting once a week, a good routine is to eat normally for four days, then use the next three to modify your diet.
+One is pre-fasting, the next is fasting, and the final day is a post-fast.
 These three days will take some preparation.
 Here are our tips for the weekly fast to keep your body young!

 Day 1: pre-fast